-Pre-production is the stage of a film, tv show or commercial production where most of the important planning will be done.
+Pre-production is the stage of a film, television or commercial production that takes place before filming begins.
 It is followed by production (during which visual content will be filmed) and post-production (where the filmed visual content will be edited into a coherent whole).

 Making mistakes during this phase of production can have a highly detrimental effect on a project.
 When it is undertaken effectively, it can help to lay the foundation for a successful production.

 During pre-production you will finalize your script, hire your cast and crew, scout locations, find equipment and build a shooting schedule.
 It is therefore imperative that this essential planning stage is well-managed.